 Every Soviet leader had to deal with the persistent Polish charges of the Katyn Forest Massacre.
 The Polish Solidarity movement in the 1980s used underground printing presses to expose the Soviet duplicity and print the facts about the Katyn Forest Massacre.

-Mikhail Gorbachev launched an historical commission in 1987 to create a new Soviet version of what had actually happened at Katyn.
+Mikhail Gorbachev launched a historical commission in 1987 to create a new Soviet version of what had actually happened at Katyn.
 Gorbachev's Politburo proposed in 1988 to build a memorial to the victims of the massacre "executed by Hitlerites in Katyn" alongside a memorial to 500 Soviet POWs supposedly also killed at Katyn by the Germans - a myth created by the Burdenko Commission with absolutely no evidence that it ever happened at all.
 Gorbachev also offered the Poles "a simplified procedure" for relatives wishing to visit the sites where their loved ones lay buried.

 One of the Worst Crimes Ever

-However the Polish historians tenaciously exposed the Russian responsibility, and the Catholic church in Poland labelled the Katyn Massacre "one of the worst crimes in the history of mankind."
+However, the Polish historians tenaciously exposed the Russian responsibility, and the Catholic church in Poland labelled the Katyn Massacre "one of the worst crimes in the history of mankind."

 Gorbachev's trusted advisor, Valentin Falin, reported that Polish historians subverted the Soviet Commission by producing their own evidence exposing the 1944 Burdenko Report as spurious.
 Without waiting for the Soviet Commission's response, the Poles began publishing the facts.
 The problem stubbornly refused to go away.
-Even the communist puppet government of Jaruzelski was forced to admit that "the liquidation of the Polish officers was the responsibility of the USSR."
+Even the communist puppet government of Jaruzelski was forced to admit that "the liquidation of the Polish officers was the responsibility, of the USSR."

 On the symbolic date of 13 April 1990, 47 years after Berlin radio had announced the discovery of the massacre site, Gorbachev handed over two boxes of evidence to the Poles.
 The documents made clear that the Katyn Massacre was the work of the head of the NKVD, Lavrenty Beria.
 Gorbachev attempted to convince the Poles that more than 20,000 Polish nationals had been executed by the secret police chief without any authority from the Soviet Politburo!

 This limited confession and further attempts at deception only enraged the Polish people further.
 An investigation conducted by the Prosecutor General's Office of the Soviet Union in 1991, and later by the Russian Federation, confirmed Soviet responsibility for the massacres.
-However the Russian Federation later tried to diminish the number of the deaths to 1,803 Polish citizens.
+However, the Russian Federation later tried to diminish the number of deaths to 1,803 Polish citizens.
 They also refused to classify the action as a war crime, or as an act of genocide.
 They declared the investigation closed on the grounds that the perpetrators of the massacre were already dead.

 Finally the Truth Comes Out

 In October 1992, Boris Yeltsin, who had replaced Gorbachev, lowered the Soviet flag, abolished the Soviet Union and handed over "newly found" secret documents from the Soviet Politburo to Polish president Lech Walensa.
 The Politburo order dated 5 March 1940, was entitled, Question of the NKVD.
-In it Beria informed Stalin that 14,736 Polish officers, officials, police officials, gendarmes and other intellectuals were being held in prison camps in occupied Polish territory and that 18,632 similar people were being held in camps in the Western Provinces of Ukraine and Belarus.
+In it, Beria informed Stalin that 14,736 Polish officers, officials, police officials, gendarmes and other intellectuals were being held in prison camps in occupied Polish territory and that 18,632 similar people were being held in camps in the Western Provinces of Ukraine and Belarus.
 Beria requested permission to shoot them all.

 Stalin's "in favour" and bold signature are scrawled at the top of Beria's question.
 Five other Politburo members also signed and approved the execution order.
 The document was labelled Top Secret.
 Of the total killed, about 8,000 were Polish military officers taken prisoner during the September 1939 Soviet invasion of Poland.
-Another 6,000 were police officers, with the rest being Polish Intelligentsia arrested for being " bourgeois".
+Another 6,000 were police officers, with the rest being Polish Intelligentsia arrested for being "bourgeois".
 The Katyn Forest Massacre was justified by Stalin's Politburo as necessary to deprive a potential future Polish military of its leadership.
 Since Russia intended to keep the Eastern portion of Poland, he was determined to deprive it of a large proportion of its military and intellectual elite.

-Cold Blooded Mass Murder
+Cold-Blooded Mass Murder